AndreaMargutti/z-index-formazione/slides.md

 ## <div class="text-center mb-10 text-blue-300">[Solution](https://codepen.io/AndreaMargutti/pen/KwpwZjd)</div>

-This works because the red div creates a new stacking context, and so it's children (orange div) are positioned relative to it, not the body.
+This works because the red div creates a new stacking context, which means its children (orange div) are positioned relative to it, not the body.
-If we want to position the orange div on top of the blue one we need to set a z-index value higer thant the blue one on the red div.
+If we want to position the orange div on top of the blue one we need to set a z-index value higher than the blue one on the red div.

 ### <span class="text-red-300">[What the Heck, z-index??](https://www.joshwcomeau.com/css/stacking-contexts/)</span>